gilch/hissp/docs/faq.rst

    b'bytes'

-And, if you have the basic macros loaded, you can use the `b# <bQzHASH_>` reader macro.
+And, if you have the basic macros loaded, you can use the `b# <bQzHASH_>` parse-time macro.

 .. code-block:: REPL

-   #> b#"bytes from reader macro"
+   #> b#"bytes from parse-time macro"
-   >>> b'bytes from reader macro' b'bytes from reader macro'
+   >>> b'bytes from parse-time macro' b'bytes from parse-time macro'

-Bytes literals can be implemented fairly easily in terms of a raw string and reader macro.
+Bytes literals can be implemented fairly easily in terms of a raw string and parse-time macro.
 That's close enough, right?
 You can make all sorts of "literals" the same way.

 See the `Macro Tutorial <macro_tutorial>` for more ideas.